Achieving a degree from a good university is one of the best ways to secure a successful future career. The key factors in doing this are:

-In 2017 more than four out of five of our students went on to University and over three quarters of these went to the most selective universities of the Russell Group and Sutton Trust 30.
-We also sent students to universities overseas (including to Harvard) and five moved on to take degree apprenticeships.
+In 2018 more than four out of five of our students went on to University and over three quarters of these went to the most selective universities of the Russell Group and Sutton Trust 30.
+We also sent students to universities overseas and to take degree apprenticeships.

 Prospective applicants need to research thoroughly and to seek advice.
 The following websites are intended as a starting point and to provide a handy reference.
 Please bear in mind that this list is not intended to be exhaustive and that new resources appear all the time.
 (The fact that a site appears here does not mean we have extensively vetted it – be careful with confidential personal details and in particular your personal financial information).
 For up to date and accurate course information you can only expect the universities own websites to be reliable.

 Those uncertain about Higher Education should look at http://www.notgoingtouni.co.uk/ & http://www.MyCareerSpringboard.org.
 These two sites contain articles with useful advice on a number of career-related issues and plenty of job postings and work opportunities.

 The main site is www.ucas.com for course searching, finance information, links to universities etc. as well as applying for entry which opens in June of the year before courses start.

 Recent work on the value of a degree is based on earnings after five years based on universities and subjects.
 It is experimental but interesting https://www.gov.uk/government/statistics/graduate-outcomes-for-all-subjects-by-university